sipostudent/Space-Riddle-Brain-Teaser-/README.md

 #### How to access the live application

-- A live demonstration is accessible by clicking [here](https://space-riddle-game.herokuapp.com/ "Live Demonstration: Space Riddle - Guessing Game").
+- A live demonstration is accessible by clicking [here](https://space-riddle-game.herokuapp.com/ "Live Demonstration: Space Riddle - Guessing Game"). :video_game:

 #### How to run things locally